“You were my home, Mother. I had no home but you.” – Janet Fitch

 Don’t overdo it, though.
 Stop when you’ve learned the basics; you’re not going to apply for a psychology degree here.
 Reading too much or spending hours on Facebook will only hold you in the past, and that’s not what you want.
 Right?

 Examine your relationships with other people in your life.
-Be aware of your attraction to narcissists.

 The brain plays its “trick” on us by choosing a partner that feels familiar and therefore safe.
 Being aware of this bias helps you to question your “automatic” choices and prevent new abusive relationships in the future.